 06 of 08

-Planning your finances should fall within the 'planning', however it is such an important part of your business planning it deserves its own section.
+Planning your finances should fall within the "planning," however, it is such an important part of your business planning it deserves its own section.
 Before you launch you business you need to be absolutely certain that your business plan is watertight.
 Fortunately, as a card maker looking to sell your work, you won't be facing the start-up costs that some other businesses face.
-For example you are unlikely to need additional premises or costly equipment.
+For example, you are unlikely to need additional premises or costly equipment.
 Even so, you need to be absolutely certain that you can generate enough money from your business to support you at the level you require and that you have money to invest in the growth of your business.
 There is a LOT more that you need to learn about.
-You will find further reading here - Accounting and Bookkeeping.
+You will find to read further about accounting and bookkeeping.
 You will also need to consider taxation.

 07 of 08

 08 of 08

 If you are a keen artist and looking to monetize your art, you could also consider creating designs to sell as digital stamps.